WINKgroup/winkit-ios/README.md

 ![Arch diagram](./readme-res/arch_diagram.jpg)

-This kind of architecture is try to follow the **Responsability Distribution** concept: each layer exists without other ones and every component has different responsability; this improves the maintanance and the testability.
  The whole Xcode proj structure that maps this architecture is something like this:

 <img src="readme-res/xcode_structure.png" width=50% />